 Help Center

-10+ Simple Infographic Templates for Beginners
+14 Simple Infographic Examples with Templates

-By Simki Dutta, Mar 10, 2021
+Mar 10, 2021

-The best infographics are those that capture attention, engage the reader and make complex information easy to understand.
+The best infographics are those that capture attention, engage the reader, and make complex information easy to understand.
+But how does someone with no design background create a simple infographic?
+Easy—start with a template.

 In this post, we’ll show you quick hacks using color, icons, layout and more to make simple infographic templates your own.
 Even better, you can started now with our drag-and-drop online Infographic Maker.